Mariners chase Cleveland ace Shane Bieber early and hold on for series win

 “You can look at one of two ways: ‘Oh my gosh, it’s Bieber, he’s the Cy Young Award winner and all that other stuff.’
 Or you can look at it like, ‘Yeah, let’s go.
 Bring it.
 Let’s see what we’ve got.’
 And I really feel our clubs kind of at that point.
 It’s a good challenge for us today.
 And I’m looking forward to it.
 I really am.”

 On an unusually warm Sunday afternoon for May, the Mariners showed they were up to the challenge.
-They scored three runs off Bieber, highlighted by a first inning RBI single from Kyle Lewis and a two-run single from J.P.
-Crawford to roll to a 3-2 win.
+They scored three runs off Bieber, highlighted by a first inning RBI single from Kyle Lewis and a bases-loaded, two-run single from J.P.
+Crawford in the third inning while seven pitchers combined to work the nine inning a 3-2 win over Cleveland.

-The Mariners won the four-game series, and snapped Bieber’s record streak of 20 consecutive starts with at least eight strikeouts while also ending a streak of 40 starts of pitching at least five innings.
-Bieber lasted just 4 1/3 and struck out seven.
+After almost being no-hit in the series opener, the Mariners won the final three games to take the series.
+They also snapped Bieber’s streak of 20 consecutive starts with at least eight strikeouts, which is a MLB record.
+The also ended his streak of 40 consecutive starts of pitching at least five innings.
+His official line: 4 2/3 innings pitched, three runs allowed on five hits with four walks and seven strikeouts.
+He threw 103 pitches with 59 strikes.

+Servais didn’t brag about his pregame prescience, but he could sense his team was embracing the challenge.

+“Hitting is contagious,” he said.
+“When you get a couple of guys going.
+It starts to spread up and down the lineup.
+It’s just a better vibe and feeling.
+I thought the last couple nights we did some nice things offensively and and hoping it would carry into today.
+I certainly respect their starter and what he’s done, but we were ready.
+The most impressive thing today is we didn’t chase we just grinded, and really made him throw a ton of pitches.”

 With Marco Gonzales still on the injured list and the Mariners committed to the six-man rotation, Servais had no choice but to turn that spot in the rotation over to the bullpen to put together nine innings.